proshoumma/react-native-off-canvas-menu/README.md

 This is a object type prop.
 It is not required (`React.PropTypes.object`).
 The default object is `{ color: 'white' }`.
 Since the menu title is a `<Text>` component, you can use any styling that is compatible with it.

 ###handleBackPress
 This is a magic!
 Not really :-).
 This is a Boolean type prop.
 It is not required (`React.PropTypes.bool`).
-It adds a listener for the back button of Android devices when menu is opened and removes the listener when menu is closed.
+It adds a listener for the back button of Android devices when the menu is opened and removes the listener when the menu is closed.
 Default value is `true`.

 ###menuItems
 This is where the magic happens, really!!!.
 It is an array type prop and oh yes, it is required (`React.PropTypes.array.isRequired`).
 You just need to pass an array of `title`, `icon` and `component` object, and boom, you got a navigation system with your menu!
 Here is the structure: